AidanTheBandit/R-PlusPlus/README.md

 3. Build the r1-control-panel interface
 4. Start the R-API server

-Then visit `http://localhost:5482` for the full control panel with MCP management.
+Then visit `http://localhost:5482` for the secure, device-specific control panel with MCP management.

+**Note**: The control panel now requires device authentication - enter your R1 device ID and PIN to access your device securely.

 ## Usage Examples